 Hiking through fabulous gorges is up there with climbing peaks for me now, and I can’t imagine why I didn’t realize that sooner.

-Time to hit the road and check out the Finger Lakes.
+Time to hit the road with our fantastic Finger Lakes itinerary.

 Want more wine and waterfall goodness in New York?
 Check out this post on our wine and waterfall vacation in the Hudson Valley.